MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-security/index.md

 weight: 3
 ---
 ## Overview
-The security framework of MobileFirst Foundation has undergone some major changes in version 8.0, to improve and simplify security development and administration tasks.
+The security framework of {{ site.data.keys.product_full }} has undergone some major changes in version 8.0, to improve and simplify security development and administration tasks.
 In particular, the security building blocks have changed – In 8.0, OAuth security scopes and security checks replace the security tests, realms and login modules of previous versions.

 This tutorial guides you through the steps required for migrating the security code of your application.
 We will use a sample 7.1 application as a starting point, and describe the complete process that will take us from the 7.1 sample application to a 8.0 application, with the same security protection.
 Both the 7.1 sample app and the migrated application are attached here.